 Bavaria is located in southeast Germany, and borders Switzerland, Austria, and the Czech Republic.
 The southern border of Bavaria, adjacent to Austria, is delineated by the Bavarian Alps.
 The capital city of Bavaria is Munich, where Oktoberfest takes place every year.
 Other important Bavarian cities include Augsberg, Nuremburg, and Regensburg.
 The Danube and Main rivers flow through Bavaria, as well as many other minor rivers.

-If you happen to go there next time around they have this fest [May-June] try out a range of Bavarian cuisine including Bavarian Beef Goulash and German noodles in beef consommé.
+Many hotels in the UAE offer you a sneak peak to German cuisine during Oktoberfest celebration.
+One could easily find many staples from Bavarian cuisine including Bavarian Beef Goulash and German noodles in beef consommé.
 Make sure you have room for Bavarian cream with strawberry sauce; Plum-quark cake; Raspberry tart and Black forest cake.